Introduction

 Test the full API without sending real SMS messages or deducting wallet balance.

-Enable sandbox mode from the Settings section in the Sharp Console, or ask your account manager to enable it for your organization.
+Enable sandbox mode from Settings → Developer in the Sharp Console, or ask your account manager to enable it for your organization.